Contents

 Modern Approaches: Montessori vs. Traditional Kindergarten

-What are the Differences Between Pre-K and Kindergarten?
+What Are the Differences Between Pre-K and Kindergarten?

 Understanding the Age Groups for Pre-K and Kindergarten